 The Compensation Committee may also grant stock appreciation rights ("SARs"), either in tandem with stock options and/or stock grants or independent of those Awards.
-A stock appreciation right entitles an employee to receive a per Share payment (in cash or Shares, as determined by the Compensation Committee) equal to the excess of the fair market value of a Share on the date of grant.
+A stock appreciation right entitles an employee to receive a per Share payment (in cash or Shares, as determined by the Compensation Committee) equal to the excess of the fair market value of a Share on the date of exercise over the fair market value of a Share on the date of grant.